 Day 1: Charleston

-Your singles weekend begins when you land in Charleston Airport (CHS) and make your way to our hotel, the Embassy Suites by Hilton Charleston Historic District.
+Your singles weekend begins when you land in Charleston Airport (CHS) and make your way to our hotel, the Hyatt Place Charleston Historic District.
 A historic landmark, within the walls of the original Citadel, the Embassy Suites Historic Charleston is a grand restoration and is well located, adjacent to Marion Square, and walking distance to many major Charleston attractions.

 At 5:00pm meet your fellow travelers and your singles group leader for a stroll down King Street and to get a bite to eat (not included).
 At more than 300 years old, named for King Charles II of England, King Street is the second most historically and architecturally significant street in downtown Charleston.
 Today King Street boasts some of the city’s trendiest restaurants and sophisticated cocktail scenes along with hotels, art galleries, a lively nightlife and exceptional shopping.

 Founded in 1676 by the Drayton family, Magnolia Plantation has survived the centuries and witnessed the history of our nation unfold before it from the American Revolution through the Civil War and beyond.
 It is the oldest public tourist site in the Lowcountry, and the oldest public gardens in America, opening its doors to visitors in 1870 to view the thousands of beautiful flowers and plants in its famous gardens.
 Today we enjoy a self-guided tour through the historic Magnolia gardens.
 Some sections are more than three centuries old, allowing us to see what the plantation looked like hundreds of years ago.